 Creating custom channels¶

 Channels are the path that conda takes to look for packages.
 The easiest way to use and manage custom channels is to use a private or public repository on Anaconda.org.
-If you designate your Anaconda.org repository as private, then only you and those you grant access can access your private repository.
+If you designate your Anaconda.org repository as private, then only you and those you grant access to can access your private repository.

 If you do not wish to upload your packages to the Internet, you